caption01/blog-api-django/readme.md

 ### Description
 ___

-this project create for learning rest-api by DRF.
+this is a personal blog project which user (owner website) can share projects and articles for a reader also creat, update or delete a post (projects, article).

 following app-relations